ChristianLanger/WMS-Search-DAB-API/README.md

 ## WMS Search GEO DAB API

-web app to search for Web Mapping Services (WMS) from the GEO Discovery Access Broker (GEO DAB) by using the DAB Javascript API (http://www.geodab.net)
+Web app to search for Web Mapping Services (WMS) from the GEO Discovery Access Broker (GEO DAB) by using the DAB Javascript API (http://www.geodab.net)

 ## Getting Started